SamuelInman-Altass/Matched-Compute-Evaluation-Across-Vision-and-Text-with-SAGE-Concordance-Aware-Optimisation/README.md

 Additional note: the codescript says 'invalid'; this is because it does not render in Github, but it can be easily downloaded and viewed.

-Thank you to my editors, Aaron Kim, Mathias Berg, and Zaf Nasioutzik.
+Thank you to my editors for your recent edits: Aaron Kim, Mathias Berg, and Zaf Nasioutzik.